oasis-tcs/openc2-jadn/jadn-v2.0.md

 * **Description (annotation)**:
-    Description fields of an information model are reserved for comments from authors to readers or maintainers of the model and are ignored by information modeling applications.
+    Description fields of an information model are reserved for comments from authors to readers or maintainers of the model and are ignored by information processing applications.

 ### 1.1.2 Acronyms and abbreviations